saltstack/salt-bootstrap/README.rst

 .. note::

-  Those examples below show how to bootstrap Salt directly from GitHub or other Git repository.
+  These examples below show how to bootstrap Salt directly from GitHub or other Git repository.
   Run the script without any parameters to get latest stable Salt packages for your system from `SaltStack corporate repository`_.
 See first example in the `Install using wget`_ section.